PicnicSupermarket/error-prone-support/testng-junit-migrator/README.md

 1. Add the required `JUnit` dependencies to your `pom.xml`.
 2. Run the `testng-to-junit` migration.

+> **Note**
+> Please verify that the migrated code still compiles after each step of the compilation.

 ### Counting tests

 The amount of tests executed before the migration can be counted using the `--count` flag: